Cloud-Architekt/cloud-architekt.github.io/_posts/2022-11-15-manage-privileged-identities-with-azuread-identity-governance.md

 ## Post-onboarding tasks and processes

 ### Optional: Verified ID for Employees with Privileged Accounts

+Debashis Choudhury (Principal Engineering Manager, Microsoft) has [announced a private preview which integrates Microsoft Entra Verified ID](https://twitter.com/MrDebChoudhury/status/1558174911520157697) to Entitlement Management.
+This will allow to add an additional (and secure) layer of user verification for requesting privileged access after privileged user onboarding.
+I would also recommend to use “Verifiable Credentials“ to verify IT employees during sensitive self-service scenarios such as requesting access package.
+But it also provides a secure and digital way for user verification in case of service or incident request and communication (between user and Helpdesk/Security Operations).

 Issuing the Verified ID should be separated from the previous named “Identity Lifecycle” process.